magnusmickelsson/pokeraidbot/README.md

 Well, I got annoyed with it.
 While trying to get a Gym map working, I started thinking about how to create raid management features in Discord, and this is where we're at right now.

-The bot still needs polish and some more nifty features, but it's usable and used in atleast 3 Swedish discord servers.
+The bot still needs polish and some more nifty features, but it's usable and used in atleast 5 Swedish discord servers (Uppsala, Norrköping, Umeå, Vännäs, Luleå).

 Best to show some screenshots I guess.
 These are in Swedish, but there is also English locale.